jazzband/wagtailmenus/README.md

 - `show_multiple_levels`: let you control whether multiple levels should be displayed.
 Defaults to `True` if not provided.

 So, if you wanted your section menu to show second-level pages only, you could do that with `{% section_menu show_section_root=False show_multiple_levels=False %}`

+### Controlling 'repeating' behaviour for specific

+Let's say you have an 'About Us' section on your site.
+The top-level 'About Us' page has a decent amount of important content on it, and it also has important children pages that have more specific content (e.g. 'Meet the team', 'Our mission and values', 'Staff vacancies').
+You want people to be able to access the top-level 'About Us' page from your navigation as easily as the other pages, but you're using a drop-down menu, and the 'About Us' page link has simply become a toggle for hiding and showing it's children pages.

+Presuming the 'About Us' page uses a model that extends the `wagtailmenus.models.MenuPage`:

+1. Log into the Wagtail CMS for your project
+2. Find the 'About Us' page and click to get to it's 'edit' page
+3. Click on the `Settings` tab
+4. Uncollapse the `ADVANCED MENU BEHAVIOUR` panel by clicking the read arrow.
+5. Tick the checkbox that appears, and optionally provide some custom link text to use for the repeated nav item
+6. Save your changes.

+In a multi-level main menu or section menu, an additional link will now appear alongside the children of 'About Us', allowing it to be accessed more easily.
+The page title will be repeated by default, but it's often desirable to use different text for the repeated nav item (commonly 'Overview' or 'Section home').
+You can do that by altering the value of **Link text for sub-navigation item**.